 What is your “studio” setup?

-I do have a home studio where I can produce artists and work on my songs, however I do also work at proper studios.
-The last studio I worked at was at RHC Music owned by producer Ross Hayes Citrullo.
-He has a great studio by the lake in Toronto, a beautiful SSL unit and a great live room, with plenty of guitar amps, bass amps, drum kits, vintage mics, and more.
+I do have a home studio where I can produce artists and work on my songs.
+However, I do also work at proper studios.
+The last studio I worked at was RHC Music owned by producer Ross Hayes Citrullo.
+He has a great studio by the lake in Toronto, a beautiful SSL unit and a great live room.
+There were plenty of guitar amps, bass amps, drum kits, vintage mics, and more.
 It was a great experience creating music there.

 What is your process when working with other people?
 How is collaboration different in the studio vs working remotely?

 We brought in some great session musicians for this record.
-We had Darcy Yates who plays in Bahamas on bass, Nicholas Otway & Sam Keating on drums, Rainey Smith on backup vocals and Nathaniel Edgar on keys.
-We couldn’t have everyone in the studio at the same time so we brought them in separately.
+Darcy Yates who plays in Bahamas on bass, Nicholas Otway & Sam Keating on drums, Rainey Smith on backup vocals and Nathaniel Edgar on keys.
+Everyone couldn’t be in the studio at the same time so we brought them in separately.
 We pretty much just wrote and arranged parts together with each musician when they came to the studio.
 We spent about 1 day or 2 with each musician to write and record their parts.
 It was a fun way to create in the moment.